 Hong Kong context

 The Hong Kong government believes that EO boosts quality and efficiency (Efficiency Unit, 2008), so since Hong Kong's colonial period, EO has flourished and become institutionalized (Choi, 2018).
 Thus, the government partners with third parties to deliver public services, including education.
 Specifically, it created over 20 education funds for publicly funded schools (government, aided, and direct subsidy scheme [DSS] schools)1 to buy EO services and curriculum packages.
+These help teachers implement educational reforms or improve education equity (EDB, 2017).
 Schools can flexibly buy learning/teaching materials or instruction (a) at on-site or outside, and (b) during or outside school hours.
+Some funds are handed out per student to all schools, while others target the disadvantaged, expanding education access to those with special needs (EDB, 2017).
 Though prevalent, EO operates with little government regulation or oversight.
 Instead, each school is left to watch over the quality of its EO programmes.
 Hence, many schools asked their teachers to monitor/supervise EO providers, but most teachers were not trained for this.
 So, they spent many days learning how to do it.

-Data and Methods
+Hence, some EO programmes meant to ease teachers’ burden only added to it (Chan and Ng, 2015; Lau et al., 2022).Data and Methods

 4.1 Data Collection

-We surveyed 287 staff (senior leadership 21%, department heads 54%, and teachers 25%) from 67 publicly funded secondary schools in Hong Kong (18% of such schools), who were involved in EO progrmames.
+We surveyed 287 staff (senior leaders 21%, department heads 54%, and teachers 25%) from 67 publicly funded secondary schools in Hong Kong (18% of such schools), who were involved in EO progrmames.
 Then, we analysed their responses with multilevel ordered Logit analysis (Hox et al., 2017; Martinez et al., 2017) to determine links between explanatory variables and participant perceptions of EO quality.

 4.2 Participants and Procedure

+To recruit participants, we faxed invitations to all publicly funded schools and promoted our study during a mandatory teacher development program.
+In the end, 287 participants from 67 schools (18% of the total) responded, with 224 completing the survey.
+The participating schools proportionately mirrored the attributes of school groups that affect EO practices and impact: socioeconomic background, school prestige, and neighborhood.
+Following the ethical requirements of the funder, the research grant council, participants gave their signed consent before completing the survey.
+As the EO is widely practiced and the information sought was not personal, it was considered low-risk research, and participants were willing to share their experiences and views.

 Statistical power differed across levels.
-For α = .05 and a medium effect size of 0.3, the statistical power for 67 schools was .71 and for 224 participants exceeded .99 (Konstantopoulos, 2008).
+For α = .05 and a medium effect size of 0.3, statistical power for 67 schools was .71 and for 224 participants exceeded .99 (Konstantopoulos, 2008).
 For school-level results, the likelihood that a non-significant student-level result was a false negative was higher, but we retained our usual confidence in our significant results (Cohen, 2013).

 4.3 Instrument